Medicare

 I do not offer every plan available in your area.
 The carriers shown are the ones I am appointed with.

-Medicare Advantage (Part C) replaces Original Medicare with an all-in-one plan from a private insurer, often including drug coverage and dental or vision.
-Medigap supplements Original Medicare by covering out-of-pocket costs like deductibles and copays.
+- Medicare Advantage (Part C) is a private all-in-one plan that bundles your Part A and Part B, usually with Part D and extras like dental or vision.
+You still have Medicare, but you get your coverage through the plan.
+Medigap instead supplements Original Medicare by covering out-of-pocket costs like deductibles and copays.
 The best choice depends on whether you prefer provider flexibility (Medigap) or bundled benefits (Advantage).

 Let's walk through your Medicare options.